-Using interpolations with one subdivision does not deteriorate the initial signal.
-The size of the original image is multiplied by a factor of $2^n$ , where n is the dimension of the space of the image.
+Using interpolation methods with one subdivision does not deteriorate the initial signal.
+The size of the original image is multiplied by a factor of 2^n , where n is the dimension of the space of the image.
 Figure 5 illustrates this subdivision process.